freedomofpress/securedrop-docs/docs/firewall_pfsense.rst

    rest of the fields can be left blank.
 Click **Next**.

-   * If your firewall is behind another firewall or NAT device, you will need to deselect the **Block private networks** option to allow traffic to and from your upstream network.
+   * If your firewall is behind another firewall or NAT device, you will need to deselect the **Block private networks from entering via WAN** option to allow traffic to and from your upstream network.

 #.

    a. **4 NIC Example:**
-   For "Configure LAN1 Interface", use the IP address of the *Admin Gateway* (``10.20.1.1``) and the subnet mask (``/24``) of the *Admin Subnet*.
+   For "Configure LAN Interface", use the IP address of the *Admin Gateway* (``10.20.1.1``) and the subnet mask (``/24``) of the *Admin Subnet*.
 Click **Next**.